magicwrites/exercise-infinite-loader/README.md

 After a lecture of the above, I decided to base my solution on intersection observer API.
 Without explicit expectation to handle a lot of records ([unlike here](https://github.com/magicwrites/casumo-list/blob/master/OBJECTIVE.md#casumo-loves-lists)), I decided to keep it simple and avoid going into [virtualized](https://github.com/bvaughn/react-virtualized/blob/master/docs/creatingAnInfiniteLoadingList.md) solution.
 However, [memoization](https://stackoverflow.com/questions/73265434/react-infinite-scroll-how-to-not-re-render-previous-items) as an optimisation technique could be useful so I will return to the concept once the basic implementation is running.

+Also, [an article](https://www.developerway.com/posts/react-component-as-prop-the-right-way) which I have found useful when it comes to rendering a bit more dynamic and configurable lists.

 ## Testing strategy

 I will consider the application as done when: